-- I. Nick bend test The sample is nicked by cold chisel or sawing to approximately half depth showing the grain, whereas steel will exhibit a smooth fracture plain. - 3.
-Spark test The sample is brought to an engineer's grindstone and the resulting sparks and doubled back cold to show the fracture.
-Wrought iron will exhibit a 'green stick' fracture,
+I. Nick bend test.
+The sample is nicked by cold chisel or sawing to approximately half depth and doubled back cold to show the fracture.
+Wrought iron will exhibit a 'green stick' fracture, showing the grain, whereas steel will exhibit a smooth fracture plain.